 Recent Press Releases

-Georgia DNR is working with NOAA Fisheries to collect data on the South Atlantic red snapper population.
-These data will be used to estimate harvest, discards, and fishing effort and to add to information on the age, size, and growth of red snapper in the population.
+Georgia DNR is working with NOAA Fisheries to collect data used to estimate harvest, discards, and fishing effort during the recreational mini-season for red snapper later this month.
+The data will contribute to current information on the age, size, and growth of red snapper in the population.
 There are several ways Georgia anglers can help.